marzdrel/exid/README.md

 ## Overview

-Exid provides helper methods to create external, prefixed identifiers for your records.
+Exid provides helper methods to create external, prefixed identifiers for your records, following the pattern popularized by Stripe's API.

+Similar to Stripe's IDs (like `cus_12345` for customers or `prod_67890` for products), Exid generates readable, prefixed identifiers that:

+- Are human-friendly and can be safely exposed in URLs
+- Contain semantic prefixes that indicate resource type
+- Hide internal database IDs
+- Maintain global uniqueness
+- Are collision-resistant
+- Have constant length for a consistent user experience

 The core `Exid::Coder.encode` method accepts a string prefix with a UUID and returns an "external ID" composed of the prefix and a zero-padded **Base62-encoded UUID**.

 For example:
 ```
 prg, 018977bb-02f0-729c-8c00-2f384eccb763 => prg_02TOxMzOS0VaLzYiS3NPd9
 ```